Pronounced – Am-mon-nite

 Age – Lower Jurassic, around 195 million years old

 Ammonites are a well known fossil and easily recognised by their coiled shell.
-They first appeared around 400 million years ago and became a very successful group of animals.
+They first evolved around 240 million years ago and became a very successful group of animals.
 They died out around the same time as the dinosaurs about 65 million years ago.
 Ammonites were free swimming creatures related to squid and octopuses.
-Like these modern relatives they would have been predators, catching prey with their long tentacles.
+Like these modern relatives they would have been predators, catching prey with their long arms.
 Their shell was divided up into chambers filled with liquid and gas, which kept them buoyant in the water.
 They can be preserved in a number of different ways.